 It is typical that as a child we learn that to avoid getting burned we should not touch fire.
 However, as we grow we can make more informed decisions.
 For example, if our loved ones are in danger and we can save them only by crossing a layer of fire, we will get burned to do it.
 We are willing to go through the pain of being burned to avoid the pain of losing our loved ones.

-It is very important to understand pain...
+It is very important to pay attention to the pain...

 and discomfort if we want to have a better life — we must accept some pain to avoid a bigger pain.